 Production finished a long time ago and this could be destined for collector's status.
 There are plenty of left-hand drive cars around, but right-hand cars are very rare and carry a premium.

 The cars do have issues, the version 3 battery suffers from degradation issues and the PEM is an expensive item that fails, and parts can be on a long back order.
 We've heard of a bricked battery taking the best part of a year to replace.
 They also need modifications and adaptors to use on T2 and Chademo chargers.
 They're not for the feint hearted to buy and we suggest that anyone considering them either needs to have deep pockets or be technically very astute.

 The fabled high tech is a mixture of actually quite traditional tech with some fantastic innovation.
-The navigation system is now a home brew system without many options for instance you cannot set way points, with the route superimposed onto a google map.
+The navigation system is now a home brew system with the route superimposed onto a google map.

 Autopilot boils down to a number of choices and in each case the cars may have the supporting hardware but not necessarily have the software enabled.

 The hardware is either none existent, referred to as HW1 for AP1, HW2 for EAP and FSD, which has subsequently had 2 upgrades called HW2.5 with a few extra processes and redundancy and HW3 which has much greater processing power.
 We have produced a guide to the differences features due to the different hardware versions to help explain what each does and does not give.

 Compared to other premium cars, features like head up display, 360 parking view, Apple CarPlay and Android Auto, reliable speed camera reading at all speeds, augmented reality sat nav etc are all missing.
 We've produced a video that runs through the tech and compares it to a fairly modern BMW.